DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-02-20-validate_models.md

 - Machine learning
 - Scalability in anomaly detection
 - High-dimensional data
-- Python
-- python
 seo_description: Explore how to validate anomaly detection models like COPOD.
 Learn the importance of model validation through test-driven development and avoid pitfalls in high-dimensional data analysis.
 seo_title: 'Validating COPOD for Anomaly Detection: Key Insights and Lessons'
 seo_type: article
 tags: